Twitter unlocks accounts of Congress party, Rahul Gandhi | Politics

 ''Our demands from Twitter: Stop suppressing the voice of Indians under the pressure of Modi government.
 Don't be afraid of BJP and restore all accounts that demanded justice,'' said a statement tweeted by many Congress leaders.

-Gandhi, in a YouTube video statement titled ''Twitter's dangerous game'', alleged that it was not a neutral and objective platform and was ''beholden to the government".
+In a YouTube video statement titled ''Twitter's dangerous game'', he alleged that it was not a neutral and objective platform and was ''beholden to the government''.
 Questioning Twitter's action, Gandhi had said the company was denying millions of his followers the right to an opinion, which was unfair.

 ''It's obvious now that Twitter is actually not a neutral, objective platform.
 It is a biased platform.
 It's something that listens to what the government of the day says,'' Gandhi had alleged.